A knot Floer stable homotopy type: The complex of positive domains with partitions

 \subsection{The new complex}

 We now define a slightly more complicated complex, $\CDP_*=\CDP_*(\Grid)$, associated to a grid diagram $\Grid$ and a sign assignment $s$.
-We will call it the {\em complex of positive domains with partitions.} As an Abelian group, $\CDP_*$ is feely generated by triples
+We will call it the {\em complex of positive domains with partitions.} As an Abelian group, $\CDP_*$ is feely generated by triples $(D, \vN, \vlambda)$ with

-The intuition is that a triple of this type will be associated to a configuration consisting of a pseudo-holomorphic strip in $\Sym^n(T^2)$ (with domain $D$) and several disk bubbles.
-There are $N_j$ bubbles going through the marking $O_j$, and they can have as domain either the row $H_j$ or the column $V_j$.
-These $N_j$ bubbles are partitioned according to $\lambda_j$, so that the bubbles in the same partition class are attached to the strip at the same height on its boundary.
-Further, the ordering of the partition classes corresponds to the ordering of the heights.
+The intuition is that a triple of this type will be associated to a configuration consisting of the following: \begin{itemize} \item A pseudo-holomorphic strip in $\Sym^n(T^2)$ with domain $D$.
+This consists of a map

+up to translation in the first $\RR$ factor, which is $J$-holomorphic with respect to certain (1-parameter family of) almost complex structures on $\Sym^n(T^2)$ with $\lim_{s\to-\infty}u(s,t)=x,\lim_{s\to+\infty}u(s,t)=y$ and whose underlying $2$-chain on $T^2$ is $D$. \item Several disk bubbles attached to the strip.
+There are $N_j$ bubbles going through the marking $O_j$, and each can have as domain either the row $H_j$ or the column $V_j$.
+If the domain of a bubble is $H_j$ (respectively, $V_j$), it is attached to the strip at some point $(s,0)$ (respectively, $(s,1)$), and $s$ is called the \emph{height} of the bubble (which is only well-defined up to an overall translation).
+We do not distinguish between bubbles with domain $H_j$ and bubbles with domain $V_j$, and just record the total number $N_j$ of such bubbles. \item Partitioning of the bubbles according to their heights.
+These bubbles are allowed to occur at the same height, and $\lambda_j=(\lambda_{j,1},\dots,\lambda_{j,m_j})$ is the partitioning of these $N_j$ bubbles so that the bubbles in the same partition class are attached to the strip at the same height.
+Further, the ordering of the partition classes corresponds to the ordering of the heights---the first $\lambda_{j,1}$ bubbles have the smallest height (closest to $x$), and the last $\lambda_{j,m_j}$ bubbles have the largest height (closest to $y$).
+For $j\neq j'$, we do not record the relative heights of the $N_j$ bubbles (with domain $H_j$ or $V_j$) and the $N_{j'}$ bubbles (with domain $H_{j'}$ or $V_{j'}$). \end{itemize} See Figure~\ref{fig:bubble-intuition}.

 For future reference, set